 - The list must be handed to your landlord no later than 14 days after you moved in

-- Remember to get a confirmation that your landlord did receive the list
+- Remember to get confirmation that your landlord did receive the list.

-- If you do not make the list, the consequence is that you can’t document that the defects wasn’t made by you
+- If you do not make the list, the consequence is that you can’t document that the defects weren’t made by you.

 - It is better to write write too much than too little.
 Go through every room careful.

 - It is an advantage to be able to document the defects with pictures